Justin Wilson

 Alcohol and drug charges represent the most common juvenile offenses we handle in Frisco and throughout Collin County.
 These cases often arise from routine traffic stops, school searches, or party situations where multiple minors face charges simultaneously.

-Minor in Possession (MIP) charges occur when anyone under 21 possesses, consumes, or purchases alcohol.
+These charges occur when anyone under 21 possesses, consumes, or purchases alcohol.
 In Texas, MIP is a Class C misdemeanor for first offenses, with fines up to $500.
 For first-time offenders, driver’s license suspensions and mandatory alcohol awareness classes are typically not required.
 However, repeat offenders face these additional penalties along with increased fines and potential license suspensions.

-Drug possession charges involving marijuana, prescription medications, or controlled substances can result in felony charges depending on the type and amount of drugs involved.
+These charges involving marijuana, prescription medications, or controlled substances can result in felony charges depending on the type and amount of drugs involved.
 Even small amounts of certain substances can trigger serious charges that affect college admissions and future employment opportunities.

 Our defense strategies for alcohol and drug cases focus on challenging the legality of searches, questioning the reliability of field sobriety tests, and negotiating for first offender programs.
 These programs allow charges to be dismissed upon successful completion of probation requirements.

 Understanding the juvenile court process helps families prepare for what lies ahead and make informed decisions about their child’s defense.
-The process typically begins with an arrest or citation, followed by several distinct phases that determine your child’s future.

 Juvenile convictions carry immediate and long-term consequences that affect every aspect of your child’s life.
 Understanding these potential outcomes helps families appreciate the importance of aggressive legal representation from the beginning of their case.